jkohlin/wordpress-basics/assignment2.md

 # Assignment 2 - Personal portfolio

-We are going to build a portfolio theme for a personal presentation along with any kind of creative content.
-The theme will be built as a standalone Wordpress theme,
+We are going to build a portfolio theme for a personal presentation, blog feed and a portfolio list with any kind of creative content.
+You will be handed a website brief with plans for content and layout.

-### Prerequisites
+### Development prerequisites
-Before the theme development you will need to have the following:

 * A working local wordpress installation
 * Git installed locally
 * A Github account

 ## 1 - Project setup
-Your theme will be version controlled with Git, and have a personal remote repository on Github.
+Your theme will be version controlled with Git, and have a personal remote repository on Github controlled by your teacher.
+To present your current work, all you need to do is push to remote repository.

 1. Generate your personal theme repository via Github Classroom: https://classroom.github.com/assignment-invitations/ba4e0df3e4a0ef72dbd393bc72ef3b36